qbdrops/wizard_nodejs/README.md

 ```

 ### 3. Make a valid `payment`
-After server gets the client's rawPayment, server should call `signRawPayment()` to produce the payment.
-Then server will send back a payment to client and stores it in server's database.
+After server gets client's rawPayment, server should call `signRawPayment()` to produce the payment.
+Then server will send it back to client.
 ```javascript
 payment = ifc.server.signRawPayment(rawPayment)
 ```

 ### 4. Send `payments` to Infinitechain Node
-When server accumulates some transactions and wants to put on blockchain, he can call `sendPayments()` to send them to Infinitechain node in order to  prepare for commit payments.
+When server accumulates some payments, it can call `sendPayments()` to send them to Infinitechain node.
 ```javascript
 ifc.server.sendPayments([payment1, payment2, payment3, ...])
 ```